 - Line a smaller baking sheet with parchment paper, we used a 9 1/2” x 13 1/2” sized pan.

-2. Pour melted carob into pan and spread evenly to cover surface of pan.
+2. Pour melted carob into a pan and spread evenly to cover the surface of the pan.
 Place in freezer for approximately 15 minutes or until carob is firm.

 4. Pour mixture on top of cooled carob and spread evenly to cover.

 5. Decorate with remaining raspberries and sprinkle with shredded coconut.

 6. Place in freezer to chill for 45 minutes or until firm.

 7. Once firm, break into pieces and enjoy!

 Disclaimer: We recommend consulting with a veterinarian before serving your pup human food.